Hubmakerlabs/aztec-examples/docs/docs/index.md

 ## Contributions

-Example in this repo are heavily curated to showcase and explain atomic functionality of Aztec, as well as slightly larger examples for broader concepts.
+Examples in this repo are heavily curated to showcase and explain atomic functionality of Aztec, as well as slightly larger examples for broader concepts.

-Developers: Pull requests contining examples with code AND documentation that fit the brief will be considered.
+Developers: Pull requests containing examples with code AND documentation that fit the brief will be considered.